 Motivation:

-Before Windows 10 Edition 1903, the only supported way to a device was via addition of a registry entry (utilizing the AddReg directive).
+Before Windows 10 Edition 1903, the only supported way to register a device filter driver was via addition of a registry entry (utilizing the AddReg directive).
 This method of registry manipulation does not provide the flexibility to specify at exactly which position to register a particular filter.
 Filter registration via the AddReg directive would simply append the filter to the end of the filter list.
 This approach utilized a list of values where order matters and determines where in the stack the filter is loaded.
 Using a single list of ordered values is not ideal, especially when AddReg only appends to the end, because there are negative consequences when more than one driver is adding filters to the same device.
 In the scenario where there is at least one Extension INF involved, if the INFs improperly use AddReg (i.e. don’t use the append flag), they could wipe out a filter added by a different INF.
 Additionally, multiple Extension INF’s could be adding filters and the relative ordering of those filters may be important, however, the PnP platform does not guarantee an installation order for the extensions.
 The result is that the order of the “appends” is not guaranteed.

 Summary: